 Fact sheet - Health conditions directory

 Leptospirosis is a disease that is caused by a number of different bacteria called Leptospira.
 Leptospira bacteria have been found in both domestic and wild animals.
 Humans become infected through contact with water, food, or soil contaminated with urine from infected animals such as rodents.
-This may happen by; swallowing contaminated food or water, through skin contact (especially if abraded), or contact with mucosal surfaces such as the eyes, mouth or nose.
+This may happen by;swallowing contaminated food or water, through skin contact (especially if there are skin abrasions), or contact with mucosal surfaces such as the eyes, mouth or nose.

 Public health management guidelines

 - List of all Pathological, clinical and provisional diagnosis notifiable conditions